 - The Writing Center, located on the second floor of Willamette Hall, provides help with writing.
-You can use the Writing Center online through the Online Writing Lab (OWL).
-Note: Campus is closed Spring 2020. - The library, located on the first floor of Willamette Hall, will be helpful when doing research for your projects.
-Also take advantage of OSU library, or whatever college library is around your area, and the public libraries.
-Note: Campus is closed Spring 2020.
-The librarians are still available to help remotely.
-Go to LBCC Library for more information. - Advising Center If you ever need to talk with someone about school or life situations, you can contact any of LBCC's counselors.
+You can also use the Writing Center online through the Online Writing Lab (OWL). - The library, located on the first floor of Willamette Hall, will be helpful when doing research for your projects.
+Also take advantage of OSU library, or whatever college library is around your area, and the public libraries. - Advising Center If you ever need to talk with someone about school or life situations, you can contact any of LBCC's counselors.
 Advising services is located in Takena, room 101, and can be reached by phone at 541-917-4780.
-Note: Campus is closed Spring 2020.